-Neural networks (NN) were first developed by Bernard Widrow and Marcian Hoff of Stanford in 1959 under the name of MADALINE (Multiple Adaptive Linear Element) [12].
+Neural networks (NN) were first developed by Bernard Widrow and Marcian Hoff of Stanford in 1959 under the name of MADALINE (Multiple Adaptive Linear Element) [11].
 Neural networks were designed with inspiration taken from biological neurons in human brains.
 Artificial neurons aggregate information from other neurons and fire off a signal depending on the strengths of previous inputs, which is analogous with how human neurons operate.
-Neural networks falls into the categorization of supervised learning in artificial intelligence (AI).
-Under supervised learning, the algorithm needs to be fed in labeled data in order to make future classifications/predictions.
-This is opposed to unsupervised learning which needs no training data - an example of unsupervised learning, would be clustering.
+Neural networks fall into the categorization of supervised learning in artificial intelligence (AI).
+Under supervised learning, the algorithm needs to be fed in labeled data to make future classifications/predictions.
+Supervised juxtaposes unsupervised learning, which needs no training data - an example of unsupervised learning would be clustering.

-GANs were first proposed by Ian J. Goodfellow in his PhD dissertation in 2014 at the Université de Montréal [4].
-The proposed architecture is a dual neural network system, in which a generative model learns to generate realistic samples from a distribution in order to compete against a discriminator that classifies fake images.
+GANs were first proposed by Ian J. Goodfellow in his Ph.D. dissertation in 2014 at the Université de Montréal [4].
+The proposed architecture is a dual neural network system, in which a generative model learns to generate realistic samples from distribution to compete against a discriminator that classifies fake images.
 These models are trained in tandem with one another, both learning from random initialization how to best one another.
 A successful result of training is when the Nash Equilibrium between the two models is found.
-This occurs when the generator has learned the distribution of the data well enough to the point that the discriminator is only as good as random chance.
+Nash Equilibrium occurs when the generator has learned the distribution of the data well enough to the point that the discriminator is only as good as a random chance.